-For me, this has a lot of implications in terms of how I view all claims of authorship in fortunetelling, and I have to admit that I tend to dismiss immediately all those who, in their practices of reading cards, want to tell you that first as a way of validating their skills, namely that card reading is in their blood.
+For me, this has a lot of implications in terms of how I view all claims of authorship in fortunetelling, and I have to admit that I tend to dismiss immediately all those who, in their practices of reading cards, want to tell you that card reading is in their blood.
+Yeah, right.

 The cards said:

 By considering the hand of another’s on the cards, or the personal history of the cards, we can lift ourselves up to the moon, and dream about the flowing soul of the one who once told fortunes.

 It is in this kind of imagining that myths are created.
 And thank god for that, for it is only because of the imagination that we can embody a myth, and live it out in our lives, rather than merely talk about it.